eefuwape/domBasedGame/readme.md

 TOLLBRIDGE
 The first person to cross the bridge owns the rights to the bridge and gets $20000 from the opponent.
-If the owner becomes DESTITUTE, or has to cross the bridge backwards due to revenge ONLY, the rights to the bridge gets passed to the opponent.
+If the owner becomes DESTITUTE, or has to cross the bridge backwards due to revenge ONLY, the rights to the bridge gets passed to the opponent if the oponent has already crossed the bridge.

 BETTING ON THE WHEEL
 Here’s your chance to place side bets.
 The numbers and colors on the Board match those on the